"She deserves better": Elaine's album not featured on daily charts, SA sad

 The reveal that shocked many people

-The new album boasts 14 beautiful tracks, including Lonely Hearts, Fake Deep, Waiting On You, and many more, but the music streaming platform did not select a single one for its daily chart after its release.
+The new album boasts 14 beautiful tracks, including Lonely Hearts, Fake Deep, Waiting On You and many more, but the music streaming platform did not select a single one for its daily charts after its release.

 PAY ATTENTION: Briefly News Needs Your Help!
 Take our Survey Now and See Improvements at Briefly.co.za Tomorrow